Holocaust denial: James Keegstra

 In 1984, James Keegstra, a Canadian high-school teacher, was charged under the Canadian Criminal Code for "promoting hatred against an identifiable group by communicating anti-Semitic statements to his students".
 During class, he would describe Jews as a people of profound evil who had "created the Holocaust to gain sympathy."
 He also tested his students in exams on his theories and opinion of Jews.

-Keegstra was charged under s 281.2(2) of the Criminal Code (now s 319(2)), which provides that "Every one who, by communicating statements, other than in private conversation, wilfully promotes hatred against any identifiable group" commits a criminal offence.
+Keegstra was charged under s 281.2(2) of the Criminal Code (now s 319(2)), which provides that "Every one who, by communicating statements, other than in private conversation, wilfully promotes hatred against any identifiable group" commits a criminal offense.
 He was convicted at trial before the Alberta Court of Queen's Bench.
 The court rejected the argument, advanced by Keegstra and his lawyer, Doug Christie, that promoting hatred is a constitutionally protected freedom of expression as per s 2(b) of the Canadian Charter of Rights and Freedoms.
 Keegstra appealed to the Alberta Court of Appeal.
 That court agreed with Keegstra, and he was acquitted.
 The Crown then appealed the case to the Supreme Court of Canada, which ruled by a 4–3 majority that promoting hatred could be justifiably restricted under s 1 of the Charter.
 The Supreme Court restored Keegstra's conviction.
 He was fired from his teaching position shortly afterward.